 MRI has many applications, and the ones mentioned above are just a few of them.

 At Docrates, MRI scans can be complemented with PET-CT imaging that uses radioactive tracers to determine the stage of the cancer.

 During the scan, a patient will lie down in a tube-shaped space inside the scanner that makes various sounds as the scanner produces images.
 There is no need to be afraid of the examination.
 A patient will be safe inside the scanner and able to talk to the nurse performing the scan.
 If you want, you can also listen to music during the scan.

 However, if you have a pacemaker, an insulin pump or a cochlear implant, you will not be able to have an MRI scan.

 At Docrates, scans are performed using a modern wide-bore scanner that increases patient comfort.
 We use the three-tesla Siemens Magnetom Vida 3T MRI scanner.
 The scanner is shaped like an arch, and its bore, with a diameter of 70 cm, is wider than that of the average scanner.
 The lighting and air conditioning inside the arch make the examination as comfortable as possible for the patient.

 - Wide bore (70 cm)

-- Versatile oncological image analysis software for the diagnosis of cancer
+- Versatile oncological image analysis softwares for the diagnosis of cancer